 - 1. Refer to the parts catalog and select the required components for assembly. - 2.
 Assemble the engine mount to the firewall as per the parts manual.
 The mount may not line up exactly and will need pulled into place.
-Use an appropriate sized ream to ream the welded bushings, a drill bit won't work as well as a ream.
-Lightly grease the bushings on the mount and fuselage cage, and insert all bolts and slowly and evenly work the mount tight against the firewall, remove any grease on threads. - 3.
+A good method is to grease the bushings on the mount and fuselage cage, and insert all bolts and slowly and evenly work the mount tight against the firewall. - 3.
 Install the engine using the hardware called out in the parts manual.
+Torque all bolts as per standard values for bolt size.
+See list below for reference.